Swinburne University of Technology

 At the completion of the Master of Business Administration, graduates will be able to:

-- Apply business fundamentals to the analysis, design and operation of a business model using appropriate business methods and tools, which are applied in a variety of contexts.
+- Apply business fundamentals to the analysis, design and operation of a business model using appropriate business methods and tools, applied in a variety of contexts

 Career outcomes

-- Manager in private as well as public sectors
+- Manager in the private or public sector

 - Expatriate manager